victorioussolutionsltd/primes_generator/README.md

-Running the application with given numeric N input: yarn start 20
+Running the application with given numeric N=20 as input: yarn start 20